Battle of Tanga: Aftermath

 Furious and frustrated, Aitken ordered a general withdrawal.
-In their retreat and evacuation back to the transports that lasted well into the night, the British troops left behind nearly all their equipment.
+In their retreat and evacuation back to the transports that lasted well into the night, the attacking troops left behind nearly all their equipment.
 "Lettow-Vorbeck was able to re-arm three Askari companies with modern rifles, for which he now had 600,000 rounds of ammunition.
 He also had sixteen more machine guns, valuable field telephones" and enough clothing to last the Schutztruppe for a year.
 On the morning of 5 November, Force B's intelligence officer—Captain Richard Meinertzhagen—entered Tanga under a white flag, bringing medical supplies and carrying a letter from General Aitken apologizing for shelling the hospital.
 The streets of Tanga were strewn with dead and wounded.
 German doctors and their African orderlies worked tirelessly and "with a fine disregard for their patients' uniforms."

-The successful defence of Tanga was the first of many achievements of Paul von Lettow-Vorbeck during his long campaign in East Africa.
+The successful defence of Tanga was the first of many achievements of Lettow-Vorbeck during his long campaign in East Africa.
 For the British, however, the battle was nothing short of a disaster, and was recorded in the British Official History of the War as "one of the most notable failures in British military history."
 Casualties included 360 killed and 487 wounded on the British side; the Schutztruppe lost 16 Germans and 55 Askaris killed, and 76 total wounded.

 Paul von Lettow-Vorbeck initially estimated the number of British killed at 800 but later said that he believed the number was more likely over 2,000.
 The Germans subsequently released the British officers who had been wounded or captured after they gave their word not to fight again during the war.